|Syracuse University||Online MS in Library and Information Science||✓|

 Kingston is a smaller town in the state of Rhode Island, but is home to the University of Rhode Island, which has librarian positions available at the institution.
 Providence is the largest city in Rhode Island with over 180,000 people and is 30 miles to the north of Kingston.
 More opportunities exist in this area with the local school and public library system.

-Campus-based and online ALA-Accredited library science degrees in Rhode Island
+List of the best campus-based and online ALA-Accredited library science degrees in Rhode Island

 University of Rhode Island